Best Resume Formats: A Guide for 2023

 - Can negatively emphasize work gaps.

-- Can negatively highlight a short employment history.
+- Can negatively highlight a short employment experience.

 Resume Formatting Tips